rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 ## Building a Project

 Manually create a project in Xilinx Vivado with no sources, selecting only the applicable part type.
 Source files are then added to the project, and sim files are added separately (as they will be considered sim-only and not for synthesis).
-This project build can later be automated with .tcl scripts, including the creation of a block diagram, once these source files are added and (if applicable) a block diagram is created.
+This project build can later be automated with `.tcl` scripts, including the creation of a block diagram, once these source files are added and (if applicable) a block diagram is created.
 The actual construction of these source files is beyond the scope of this guide, but it assumes `.sv`, `.v`, or `.vhd` files.

 It is recommended to keep the source files linked, so that as they are modified the source files outside of the project will continuously update and can be re-added when a project is rebuilt.
-This may not always be desired behavior, especially if you have an automated `.tcl` build workflow that manages source file versions independently.
+This may not always be desired behavior, however; especially if you have an automated `.tcl` build workflow that manages source file versions independently.

 Typically, Vivado projects themselves are not saved, as rebuilding Vivado projects is a common way to fix many errors.
 The project files should be added to `.gitignore` in most cases.